strykeforce/py-navx/README.md

 # py-navx

-Adaptation of [FRC900/navXTimeSync](https://github.com/FRC900/navXTimeSync) for use on Raspberry Pi vision co-processor.
+Adaptation of [FRC900/navXTimeSync](https://github.com/FRC900/navXTimeSync) for use with Python 3 on Raspberry Pi vision co-processor.

 ## Prerequisites